MatteoSpadetto/java_robot_path_finder/README.md

 # java_robot_path_finder
-TUHH java lejos project with path finder and path follower.
+TUHH java lejos project with path finder and path follower to go to the target colored wall.

 The project was made by team of two people: Omer Ozsan and I.